marco-silvestri/silvestri-cloud/content/blogs/redox-build-part-two.md

 Of course I chose to use the extra PCB!
 What's the point in cutting corners when doing something for yourself, moreover as a hobby?

 So I salvaged the switches and the board and soldered everything on the fresh PCB.
 A Few hours and a few hundreds of soldering later and the keyboard was ready!
 I plugged it in and BOOM, it worked!
+So, I dressed it with my handmade keycaps, vaguely inspired by the [Nantucket Selectric set](https://enjoykeycap.github.io/assets/images/sa-keycaps/nantucketselectric/rendering_pics/006752dcd88314cc4da2b0fdb75ad706.jpg) and took this pic:

 <img src="https://res.cloudinary.com/marco-silvestri/image/upload/c_scale,q_70,w_700/v1657970824/silvestri-dot-cloud/assets/redox-part-2/1657970498714_pgvync.jpg" alt="Keyboard done!" class="img-fluid rounded-lg mx-auto d-block pb-5">